The registry and your data

 Data Protection Impact Assessment

-The Data Protection Impact Assessment for NHS Scotland’s engagement in the BCIR was shared with the NHS Boards.
+A Data Protection Impact Assessment for NHS Scotland’s engagement in the BCIR has been shared with NHS Scotland health boards.
+Each participating board has signed off on the Information Sharing Agreement.

 Last updated: